HyperWinX/HyperCPU/CONTRIBUTION.md

 ## For other contributors

-1. Almost the same thing as for collabolators, BUT - you have to fork the repository, and work there.
+1. Almost the same thing as for collaborators, BUT - you have to fork the repository, and work there.
 Notice, that you probably have to disable GitHub Actions, or connect the self-hosted runner (no guarantee that HyperCPU workflows will execute successfully on custom runner).
 When you are ready to send your changes - make a PR - and there goes the same cycle, until the PR gets merged:)